Preparing tomorrow’s dentists

 Explore these questions and more on ADEAVideoMentors.

-Information for High School and Undergraduate Students
+- ADA Be a Dentist: Information for High School and Under-graduate Students

 Our curriculum provides students with opportunities to learn the fundamental principles significant to the entire body of dental knowledge.
 Students are expected to learn basic health sciences, to attain proficiency in clinical skills, to develop an understanding of professional and ethical principles, and to develop reasoning and critical decision-making skills that will enable implementation of the dental knowledge base (see Essential Requirements* for more information).